-The location where the violation took place is sometimes criterion used in determining sentencing for drug possession crimes.
-Penalties are often higher for offenses committed at or near a school or day care center.
+The location where the violation took place is sometimes criterion used in determining to sentence for drug possession crimes.
+Penalties are often higher for offenses committed at or near a school or daycare center.
 A Houston criminal attorney will be as knowledgeable about these crimes as he is the drug offense.

 Whether your Houston criminal defense attorney is a public defender or in private practice, there are certain common tasks he would consider performing, in order to increase the odds that you receive the justice to which you are entitled.
 These include:

 Investigating the case and interviewing witnesses